HackedByChinese/ng2-library-seed/README.md

     # Set the `origin` remote to your repository
     git remote add origin https://github.com/MyGitHubUserName/MyRepoName.git

-    # Push to your repo
+    # Push to your repo and set it as the default upstream for master
-    git push origin
+    git push -u origin master

 ## License